tencentyun/qcloud-documents/product/计算与网络/云服务器/实例/登录 Linux 实例_en.md

 Open the Putty client, enter the following information in the "PuTTY Configuration" window:

 - Host Name: Public IP of the CVM (Go to the ["Cloud Virtual Machine" page under Tencent Cloud Console](https://console.qcloud.com/cvm), and you can get the public IP of the CVM on the list and detail pages).
 - Port: port of the CVM, which must be 22.
 (Make sure port 22 of the CVM is open.
-See [Security Group] (/doc/product/213/5221) and [Network ACL] (/doc/product/215/5132) for details.)
+See [Security Group](/doc/product/213/5221) and [Network ACL](/doc/product/215/5132) for details.)
 - Connect type: select "SSH".

 When all the information is entered, click "Open" to create a new dialog.